eryxsegithub/ANYFORTNITEUSERNAME/README.md

 ```

 ## How does it work?
-EpicGames allows usernames with look-a-like unicode letters, this program creates combinations to use them in your username.
+### Epic Games allows usernames with look-a-like unicode letters, this program creates combinations to use them in your username.
 You will not notice ANY DIFFERENCES between normal letters, and our unicode letters because they look identical.

 ## Credits